Onkar627/Introduction-to-Seaborn/README.md

 # Introduction-to-Seaborn
-Library for making statistical graphics in Python.
+Library for making statistical graphics in Python.(Mainly used for plotting and classification)